-The European Charter for Researchers and the Code of Conduct for the Recruitment of Researchers
+What are the European Charter for Researchers and the Code of Conduct for their Recruitment?

 The European Charter for Researchers (Charter) spells out a set of general principles and requirements which specify the roles, responsibilities and entitlements of researchers as well as those of employers and funders of researchers.
 It provides a framework for the career management of researchers, addressing all researchers, employers and funders who would like to benefit from, develop and maintain a supportive research environment and working culture.